ocean1/dvqu.art/posts/webgen/README.md

 ```

 At this point the click event listener is probably redundant, but I'll clean up the code another day.
-External links are also put in the hash, so that's something still to solve.
+External links are also put in the hash, so we need to take care of that and bubble the click event if an external link is detected, for now I implemented a quick and dirty solution there, but we could make it much more reliable.

 For code highlighting integrating `highlight.js` is a breeze.
 A few touches here and there to get some elements such as blockquotes and figures to play nice, and the page is done.